This article was updated on 22 October 2019.

 Can you take advantage of unsold property units by buying now VS later?

 As per NAPIC’s Malaysian Property Market 2018 report, there are many unsold/overhang properties in Malaysia especially in areas surrounding Kuala Lumpur and Perak.
-In fact, the number of overhang units in 2018 rose by 30.7% compared to the prior year.
+In fact, the number of overhang units in 2018 rose by 30.7% compared to the prior year and as of H1 2019, the completed-but-unsold homes in the market topped a whopping RM19.76 billion.

 An “overhang property” is defined as a completed residential unit which has remained unsold or been on the market for at least nine months.
 To help mitigate the overhang issue and to boost homeownership, the government has introduced a massive nation-wide housing campaign – the Home Ownership Campaign (HOC) 2019 from 1 January – 30 June 2019.

-Homebuyers will get to enjoy stamp duty exemptions and a further 10% discount on residential properties sold under the HOC banner – Due to overwhelming demand, the government has just announced that it will be extended to 31st December 2019.
+Homebuyers will get to enjoy stamp duty exemptions and a further 10% discount on residential properties sold under the HOC banner – Due to overwhelming demand, the government has just announced that the HOC will be extended to 31st December 2019.

 Don’t forget to check – do you have enough cash to close the property deal?